NEW MEXICO JUNIOR COLLEGE

 6. Professor Hulsey grades daily assignments within twenty-four hours and major assignments within seventy-two hours.
 If there is a delay in returning graded work, Professor Hulsey will post an announcement in Canvas.

 7. Students are responsible for submitting the correct files in the correct format with the correct file name.
-Resubmissions for mistakes with files is not allowed after I have graded the assignment.
+Resubmissions for mistakes with files is not allowed.
 Be sure you are submitting the correct file!

 8. All dates and times for this course refer to the Mountain Standard Time Zone.
 If you change your time zone settings in Canvas, this can alter due dates, resulting in late work.

 Go to the New Mexico Junior College T-BirdWeb Portal login page.
 Please enter your User Identification Number (ID), which is your Banner ID, and your Personal Identification Number (PIN).
 When finished, click Login.

 1. Log in to class regularly.